Posted on Leave a comment

 The Meaning

-The Faravahar is a symbol that is of great importance in Persian culture and history.
-It is an ancient Zoroastrian symbol that represents good thoughts, good words, and good deeds and is a reminder to live a good and virtuous life.
+The Faravahar is a symbol of great importance in Persian culture and history.
+It is an ancient Zoroastrian symbol that represents “good thoughts, good words, good deeds” and is a reminder to live a good and virtuous life.
 The Faravahar is often worn as a symbol of pride and identity by Iranians and Persians and is also commonly seen as a symbol of freedom, independence, and self-determination.
 It is also believed to be a symbol of the connection between the individual and the divine.

 Posted on Leave a comment